-A smart sensorweb prototype was built to autonomously acquire meteorological and soil moisture data and transmit them wirelessly to a central server in Vancouver, B.C., Canada.
-A server was designed and developed to enable users to accurately and automatically predict biomass and crop yield using advanced vegetation models that integrate in-situ, remote sensing and GIS data.
-The server incorporates OpenGIS compliant web services to provide data and products through open and standard formats.
-Sensorwebs were deployed at two test sites in southern Alberta: a crop field (1.6 km by 1.6 km in area) near Lethbridge and a native rangeland site at the Antelope Creek Ranch (4 km by 4 km in area) near Brooks.
-Remote sensing data types used for soil moisture and leaf area index (LAI) estimates include imagery from the Radarsat-1 SAR, the Envisat Advanced SAR (ASAR), and the Compact High-Resolution Imaging Spectrometer on the Project for On-Board Autonomy small satellite (CHRIS-PROBA).
+A smart sensorweb prototype was built to autonomously acquire meteorological and soil moisture data and transmit them wirelessly to a central server in Vancouver, British Columbia, Canada.
+A server was designed and developed to enable users to accurately and automatically predict biomass and crop yield using advanced vegetation models that integrate in situ, remote sensing, and GIS data.
+The server incorporates OpenGIS-compliant Web services to provide data and products through open and standard formats.
+Sensorwebs were deployed at two test sites in southern Alberta, namely a crop field (1.6 km × 1.6 km in area) near Lethbridge, and a native rangeland site at the Antelope Creek Ranch $(4 \text{ km} \times 4 \text{ km in area})$ near Brooks.
+Remote sensing data types used for soil moisture and LAI estimates include imagery from the RADARSAT-1 SAR, the Envisat advanced SAR (ASAR), and the compact highresolution imaging spectrometer on the project for on-board autonomy small satellite (CHRIS-PROBA).